jmankoff/interaction/index.md

 - **Thursday:**    	Come to lab ready to work on your homework; do your Friday reading and quiz [10 minutes]
 - **Friday:** 	Come to class ready for discussion and activity
-- **Weekend:** 	Do your Monday reading and quiz [10 minutes], then do your homework.
-		Stay on top of reading so you have time to focus on homework.
+- **Weekend:** 	Focus on your homework.
+Most Monday classes will have no assigned reading.

 Homework takes two forms -- exercises and assignments.
 Exercises are assigned on Thursdays and due on Mondays.
 Assignments typically have two weekends to be completed.